 Longer trips require spending money on laundry services or doing it yourself.
 This box of 8 packets makes it easy to stick in your luggage and has enough liquid for the basics.

 AmazonBasics Portable Digital Luggage Weight Scale

 With the neverending restrictions on air travel, a luggage scale is a wise investment.
 But it’s far from an exciting purchase, so buy it for your favorite traveler so they don’t have to.

 Crest Regular Paste .85 oz – (Pack of 12)

-It’s funny how the ordinary little things can be a great gift.
+It’s funny how ordinary little things can be a great gift.
 Traveling as much as I do, having an easy stash of travel toothpaste is so convenient.. not to mention cheaper.
-As a stocking stuffer, guaranteed your traveler will appreciate it.
+As a stocking stuffer, I guarantee your traveler will appreciate it.

 First Aid Kit

-I wonderful compact kit for when you need it.
+I a wonderful light and compact kit for when you need it.